 PMOs may go through periods of desert.
 Projects may be missing, slow moving, or waiting for key decisions.
 They may work on an initiative that is stopped, temporarily or not.

-Imagine that you support a construction project in a beautiful Italian town.
+Imagine you support a construction project in a beautiful Italian town.
 Imagine also that when workers begin to dig the foundations, they find bones from ancient Rome.
-No doubt that the project will be stopped and archeologists will take precedence over construction work.
+No doubt the project will be stopped, and archeologists will take precedence over construction work.

-It is time for the PMO to hibernate.
+In these situations, it is time for the PMO to hibernate, if not to flee or fight.
 The expert PMO understands time preference and knows to be patient now and impatient later.

-- Do not fear loneliness, silence, or desert.
+- Do not fear loneliness, silence, or desert in those cases.
 These are all opportunities for resourcing, learning, introspecting, waiting for maturity, and at the end for preparing a better future.

 10. Hummingbirds Have a Lifespan of 3 to 5 Years